purpleprotocol/purplecoin/doc/crowdsale.md

 This is how we plan to allocate the raised funds:
 * 50% will be used to fund the foundation responsible for governing post-launch.
 The usage of these funds will depend on the governing body of the foundation.
 * 25% to pre-launch development/marketing/bounties/infrastructure.
 * 25% kept in reserve for unforeseen circumstances such as legal expenses, unfavorable market fluctuations, or external catastrophic events.
+These funds will most probably be invested in other assets to hedge against ETH market volatility.
+They will flow to either the pre-launch pool or post-launch pool as needed.

 ## Links
 * Website - https://purplecoin.io/